patelatharva/Analysis_of_Airbnb_property_listings_dataset/README.md

 9. Permission of smoking as amenity has strong influence on the price on the negative side.
 10. Properties located in Phinney Ridge Seattle city are less likely to have high price as per this trained model on the available data.
 11. As all the properties in the dataset are located in Seattle, the attributes like market and jurisdiction are not playing any role in determining the price as they are not adding any variance in the input data.
 However, they might become significant influencers while training this same statistical model on dataset containing listings across multiple cities in the U.S.

+### Acknowledgement
+This project wouldn't have been possible in the case of inavailability of datasets provided by Airbnb team.
+Thanks to Kaggle for hosting the dataset and making it easily accessible to large data science community.
+Thanks to Udacity reviewers team for providing valueable feedback on improving this project.
+Special thanks to open source contributors for creating and maintaining wonderful libraries like Pandas, Numpy, Matplotlib, Scikit Learn, Seaborn and Jupyter Notebook other dependencies of these libraries.